 All students must take reasonable and appropriate steps to see that their computing devices are password protected and have active antivirus and malware software installed.
 If you do not have security software, it will be provided to you free of charge.

-Only devices that have been approved by Episcopal Summer Institute may be attached to EHSnet, and not every Internet-capable device may be connected to the School’s network.
+Only devices that have been approved by Washington Summer Youth Experience may be attached to EHSnet, and not every Internet-capable device may be connected to the School’s network.
 The Technology Department reserves the right to remove any device that poses a threat to the safety of the computer network.

 Ultimately, each user is responsible for their own computing and own work using a computer; this responsibility and privilege should be taken seriously.
 Misuse of technology may result in disciplinary action ranging from loss of privileges to dismissal.
 In addition, it is important that students cooperate with members of the Technology Department when requested for information about computing activities.
 Under certain circumstances, a network administrator may be authorized to access your computer and/or email files.